Present Perfect Spanish Tense: Explained Like You’re Five Years Old

 • Ella se ha comprado una casa nueva – She has bought herself a new house.

-Present Perfect Subjunctive Spanish
+Present Perfect Subjunctive in Spanish

 The last thing that we’re going to cover is using present perfect tense in the subjunctive mood.